 I may never be lucky enough to get a seat at the restaurant, but we feel very lucky to have stayed in the cabins with this beautiful breakfast in the morning.

-I’m going to admit this now after writing this post that I had not read Erin’s memoire, Finding Freedom, After finishing the post, but before publishing it, I listened to it on Audible.
+I’m going to admit now after writing this post that I had not read Erin’s memoir, Finding Freedom; after finishing the post, but before publishing it, I listened to it on Audible.
 I liked hearing Erin’s voice telling her story.
-So much of what I read I felt deep inside when staying in one of her cozy cabins, eating the cheese plate upon arrival, drinking the first pot of pressed coffee with a little pot of cream and then when breakfast arrived and how much care and love that went into this simple, but amazing first meal of the day.
+So much of what I read I felt deep inside when staying in one of her cozy cabins, eating the cheese plate upon arrival, drinking the first pot of pressed coffee with a little pot of cream, and then when breakfast arrived and how much care and love that went into this simple, but amazing first meal of the day.
 She speaks about loving what she does and the people with whom she does it.
 She cares for people with warmth and food and you can truly feel the love in all of the little details of this experience.
 I am so grateful to have experienced our cabin stay and for meeting Erin.
-Now, I cant wait to watch season one and two of The Lost Kitchen on the Magnolia Network.
+Now, I cant wait to watch seasons one and two of The Lost Kitchen on the Magnolia Network.